Superellipse: Perimeter

-The perimeter of a superellipse, like that of an ellipse, does not admit closed-form solution purely using elementary functions.
+The perimeter of a general superellipse, like that of an ellipse, cannot be expressed in terms of elementary functions.
 Exact solutions for the perimeter of a superellipse exist using infinite summations; these could be truncated to obtain approximate solutions.
 Numerical integration is another option to obtain perimeter estimates at arbitrary precision.

 A closed-form approximation obtained via symbolic regression is also an option that balances parsimony and accuracy.
-Consider a superellipse centered on the origin of a 2D plane.
-Now, imagine that the superellipse (with shape parameter $n$) is stretched such that the first quadrant (e.g., $x>0$, $y>0$) is an arc from $(1, 0)$ to $(0, h)$, with $h \geq 1$.
-Then, the arc length of the superellipse within that single quadrant is approximated as the following function of $h$ and $n$:
+Consider a superellipse centered on the origin of a two-dimensional plane.
+Now, imagine that the superellipse (with shape parameter n) is stretched such that the first quadrant (where x > 0, y > 0) is an arc from (1, 0) to (0, h), with h ≥ 1.
+Then, the arc length of the superellipse within that single quadrant is approximated as the following function of h and n: